yokiworks/docs/docs/concepts/databases/mongodb.md

 | `preferSSL`  | Connections between servers use TLS/SSL.
 For incoming connections, the server accepts both TLS/SSL and non-TLS/non-SSL. |
 | `requireSSL` | The server uses and accepts only TLS/SSL encrypted connections. |

+### spec.tls:
+`spec.tls` represents configurations for certificates used in TLS/SSL or mixed TLS/SSL used for all network connections of mongodb.

+Available configurable fields:

+- `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` that will be used by KubeDB to generate necessary certificates.
+- `certificate` (optional) is used to configure the certificates.

+`spec.tls.issuerRef` has the following fields:

+- `apiGroup` is the group name of the resource being referenced.
+The value for `Issuer` or `ClusterIssuer` is "cert-manager.io" (cert-manager v0.12.0 and later).
+- `kind` is the type of resource being referenced.
+KubeDB supports both of `Issuer` and `ClusterIssuer` as values fro this field.
+- `name` is the name of resource (`Issuer` or `ClusterIssuer`) being referenced.

+`spec.tls.certificate` has the following fields:

+- `organization` (optional) is the organization to be used on the Certificate.
+- `duration` (optional) is the time period during which the certificate is valid.
+- `renewBefore` (optional) is a specifiable time before expiration duration.
+- `dnsNames` (optional) is a list of subject alt names to be used in the Certificate..
+- `ipAddresses` (optional) is a list of IP addresses to be used in the Certificate.
+- `uriSANs` (optional) is a list of URI Subject Alternative Names to be set in the Certificate.

 ### spec.clusterAuthMode

 The authentication mode used for cluster authentication.
 This option can have one of the following values: